-The Digital Humanities Lab (DHLab) at Yale University Library invites applications for two 12-month Postdoctoral Associate positions for the 2016-2017 academic year.
-The DHLab seeks energetic and creative applicants who demonstrate innovative thinking and a proactive approach to the questions that digital humanities methods, approaches, tools, and theories raise in their academic disciplines.
+During 2015-2018, the Digital Humanities Lab (DHLab) at Yale University Library invited applications for 12-month Postdoctoral Associate positions for each academic year.
+We sought energetic and creative applicants who demonstrated innovative thinking and a proactive approach to the questions that digital humanities methods, approaches, tools, and theories raise in their academic disciplines.

-50% — In collaboration with a sponsoring Yale faculty member, the Postdoctoral Associate will pursue independent Digital Humanities research relevant to the candidate’s academic discipline.
-This includes, but is not limited to:
+Each Postdoctoral Associate pursued independent digital humanities research relevant to the candidate’s academic discipline.
+This included, but was not limited to:

 - conducting research;